 Now being familiar wouldn't be an issue if the presentation of "Fatal Friends" wasn't so cheesy.
 From those ridiculous stares of a psycho to slow motion running and cheesy friendship stuff it borders on the painful.
 And that is not the worst of it as without giving too much away there is a scene where Michelle tricks a teacher in to doing what she wants by seducing him.
 Ironically this cheesy side could have worked if it wasn't for the fact all the cast are taking "Fatal Friends" seriously, if only they had embraced the cheese and the cliche it could have ended up being enjoyably bad rather than just boring and struggling to be ordinary.

 It is a sad thing to say but the most memorable things about "Fatal Friends" is that Sarah Grey is beautiful whilst Kirsten Prout looks comically over the top with the big glasses, wearing bright red lipstick and tiny shorts.
-And as for Jamie Luner who seems to get top billing, well she ends up with not a great deal to do with the focus being on the younger cast members.
+And as for Jamie Luner who seems to get top billing, well she ends up with not a great deal to do with the focus of "Fatal Friends" being on the younger cast members.

 What this all boils down to is that "Fatal Friends" ends up a made for TV movie for teens who haven't watched a lot of made for TV movies and so won't be familiar with the storyline.
 For anyone else, well it is over the top but sadly done in a serious manner which doesn't work and the only thing keeping you watching is to understand Michelle's motive for choosing Sophia.